If you’re like me, you’re a woman who has searched her entire life for the best fitting bra.

 For a proper fit:

-- The center front gore on the bra should fit snugly against your rib cage between your breasts, also known as the breastbone.
+- The center front gore of the bra should fit snugly against your rib cage between your breasts, also known as the breastbone.

 - The bra should fit snugly on the first hook and eye closure.